 The color of the levels can be modified as well as the color of the points by turning them from yellow to ByLayer, so that they acquire the color of the layer and are easier to visualize.

-Now we need to convert the points we import into a digital terrain model.
+Now we need to convert the points we imported into a digital terrain model.
 For this, we must turn off the layers that we do not need.

 This is done using the routine:

 CivilCAD> Layers> Leave on.
-Then we touch a point and we do Enter.
-With this, only the dot layer should remain visible.
-Also for the next step it is necessary to have all points visible.
+Then we touch a point and do Enter.
+With this, only the layer of points should be visible.
+Also for the next step it is necessary to have all the points visible.

 To generate the triangulation we do:

 CivilCAD> Altimetry> Triangulation> Terrain.
-The bottom panel asks us if we want to make them based on existing points or contour lines already drawn on the map.
+The lower panel asks us if we want to make them based on existing points or contour lines already drawn on the map.
 Since what we have are points, we write the letter PThen we do Enter.
-We select all the objects and at the bottom you should tell us that there are 778 points selected.
+We select all the objects and at the bottom it should tell us that there are 778 points selected.

-We do again Enter, and the system asks us how far we will use for the triangulation at the perimeter points.
+We do again Enter, and the system asks us what distance we will use for triangulation at the perimeter points.
 In this case we will use 20 meters, Considering that the survey was done with a grid of approximately 10 meters.